-Figure 1 examines ONS’ long-term migration estimates by citizenship, showing that non-British EU nationals (not subject to immigration control) accounted for 178,000 in the net migration estimate for 2014 (meaning that 179,000 more migrants with non-British EU nationality arrived than departed within the calendar year).
+Figure 1 examines ONS long-term migration estimates by citizenship, showing that non-British EU nationals (not subject to immigration control) accounted for 178,000 in the net migration estimate for 2014 (meaning that 179,000 more migrants with non-British EU nationality arrived than departed within the calendar year).
 (This number increased greatly with the A8 accession of new EU member states in 2004, and has fluctuated considerably since then.)
-On the other hand, including British nationals in net migration statistics actually reduces the overall estimate, since more depart than arrive.
+On the other hand, including British nationals in net migration statistics actually reduces the total, since more depart than arrive.

-Defining ‘immigration’ using length of stay or intent to settle as a key requirement has the potential benefit of distinguishing long-term migration from the more temporary churn of students, temporary workers, and others who come and go within a few years.
+Defining 'immigration' using length of stay or intent to settle as a key requirement has the potential benefit of distinguishing long-term migration from the more temporary churn of students, temporary workers, and others who come and go within a few years.
 Net migration flows look strikingly different when focusing only on those who plan to stay for more than four years.
 According to LTIM estimates, the UK has been experiencing negative net immigration for many years among those intending to stay in the UK or stay away for more than 4 years (see Figure 2).
-In 2010, ONS estimates that 151,000 people arrived in the UK intending to stay for more than 4 years, while 212,000 left the UK intending to stay away for more than 4 years.
-(Note that this is not inconsistent with a rising population of foreign nationals—migrants who stay between 1 and 4 years add to the resident population while they are here, and the number of such arrivals has increased since 2000.
+In 2012, ONS estimates that 144,000 people arrived in the UK intending to stay for more than 4 years, while 196,000 left the UK intending to stay away for more than 4 years.
+(Note that this is not inconsistent with a rising population of foreign nationals - migrants who stay between 1 and 4 years add to the resident population while they are here, and the number of such arrivals has increased since 2000.
 In addition, these figures are based on intended length of stay, which does not always match with what people actually do.)

 For other analytical purposes such as assessing economic impact, usually done with the LFS/APS, different definitions again yield different estimates.
 In particular, the foreign-born population is larger than the foreign-national population.
 Foreign-born British citizens may have lived in the UK for decades and thus might not be relevant for discussions of the impact of present-day migration.
-As Table 2 shows, at the end of 2010an estimated 11.5% of the UK population was born abroad, but this includes 4.7% (of the total population) who are British nationals.
-By comparison, 6.8% of the population was both foreign born and of foreign nationality, meaning that another 4.6% of the population were British nationals but born outside the UK (see the Migration Observatory briefing "Migrants in the UK: An Overview", Figure 3).
+In 2013, an estimated 12.5% of the UK population was born abroad, but 7.9% of the population was both foreign born and of foreign nationality, meaning that another 4.6% of the population were British nationals but born outside the UK (see the Migration Observatory briefing "Migrants in the UK: An Overview", Figure 3).

 These differences translate into different estimates of the impacts of migration on the labour market, depending on the definition employed.
-For example, in 2010, 13.5% of those employed in the UK were foreign-born, while 8.5% were foreign nationals (see the Migration Observatory briefing on 'Migrants in the Labour Market: An Overview', Figure 2).
-Thus, if migrants’ share of the labour market is a concern for policy-makers, that share appears close to 60% larger if one considers all foreign-born workers rather than foreign nationals.
+For example, in 2013, 15.2% of those employed in the UK were foreign-born, while 9.3% were foreign nationals (see the Migration Observatory briefing on 'Migrants in the Labour Market: An Overview', Figure 2).
+Thus, if migrants’ share of the labour market is a concern for policy-makers, that share appears more than 60% larger if one considers all foreign-born workers rather than foreign nationals.
 On the other hand, the choice of definitions seems to make little difference when calculating unemployment rates among migrants (Coleman 2010).

 - Anderson, B. and M. Ruhs, “Migrant Workers: Who Needs Them?
 A Framework for the Analysis of Staff Shortages, Immigration, and Public Policy.”
 In Who Needs Migrant Workers?
 Labour Shortages, Immigration and Public Policy.
 Oxford: OUP, 2010.